rankaakshay40/Application-traces-to-Grafana-Tempo-by-kustomization.yaml-file/README.md

    Now curl 127.0.0.1:8000/docs to see the apllication giving the traces on console and

    go to grafana explore and see the traces coming

+   Key changes made by me:

+   changing the service to ClusteIP

+   Adding the container port 4318 also in the otel-collector deployment.yaml

+   and changing the port of grafana tempo from 3200 to 4318

 Reference links

 https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlphttpexporter/README.md

 https://medium.com/incerto-technologies/simple-opentelemetry-setup-in-a-kubernetes-environment-aa7dc3e3fcf9